KyberNetwork/developer-portal/staking-voting-examples.md

 <img width="612" alt="Screenshot 2020-03-16 at 2 22 36 PM" src="https://user-images.githubusercontent.com/173707/76728441-a981db00-6791-11ea-9461-23078cff0469.png">

 In other words, even after voting in epoch 16, Tom needs to voluntarily keep his 15K KNC staked throughout epoch 16 (without withdrawing any amount), in order to claim his full rewards in epoch 17.

+## More Examples
+Kindly refer to the [Various Deposits & Withdrawals](faqs.md#various-deposit--withdrawal-scenarios) section for more examples.